Saliva Testing – Observation of Pulsatile Hormones

 The key advantage of saliva testing is its practicality for tracking the secretion pattern of hormones that are released in pulses during the day – these hormones should show distinct daily patterns.

 Typical examples of pulsatile hormones are the adrenal hormone cortisol, which rises in the morning and falls at night, and the pineal hormone melatonin, which is high at night but low in the morning.
 Multiple tubes are provided for convenient sample collection at predefined times of day.

 I am using hormone replacement therapy

 Saliva hormone testing is also recommended for monitoring hormone levels following hormone replacement therapy (HRT) that is administered topically (e.g. in a cream, gel or patch) and can be used to help determine the correct dose of hormone supplementation, in consultation with a medical specialist.

 How accurate is hormone saliva testing?

 Very!
 Aside from the practical aspects of saliva hormone testing, the tests are widely accepted in the medical profession to provide an accurate and reliable measure of hormone levels at the time of collection.

 Once the saliva specimen arrives at the laboratory, it undergoes rigorous testing that is both sensitive and highly specific to the hormone being tested.
-The advanced technology can detect very low levels of a given hormone and employs antibody binding methods that lead to only the specific hormone of interest being measured (avoiding false positives).
+Advanced Tandem-MS testing can detect very low levels of a given hormone and employs antibody binding methods that lead to only the specific hormone of interest being measured (avoiding false positives).
 The laboratory applies strict quality control checks ensuring that their test results are high quality and accurate.